karan/oldblog/_posts/2014-04-26-time-management.markdown

 - I'll talk to at least 1 new student every day in my lecture in the first two weeks
 - I'll run at least 1 mile every other day for three months

 These small goals became my pathways.
-And trust me, these small goals have turned into huge life events.
+And trust me, these **small goals have turned into huge life events**.
 My coding skills have improved significantly, I'm able to learn new things really fast, I'm a much better listener and conversationist (still improving, though), and I recently ran a 5k.

 The trick here is two-part: